Spaghetti-Dojo/kensaku/docs/control-option.md

 implement they own components, and therefore we do not want to pose any restriction.

 Nonetheless, the possible types the `value` can assume within the project Components is `string | number`;
-see `EntitiesSearch.Value` type for more info.
+see `Kensaku.Value` type for more info.

 ## How to use the Extra Property